Vietnam.vn - Nền tảng quảng bá Việt Nam

 Continuously declare landslide emergency situation

-On May 23, the People's Committee of Tra Vinh province decided to announce an emergency situation regarding the collapse and subsidence of the embankment protecting a vulnerable section of the coast in Duyen Hai town and an emergency situation regarding the landslide at the mouth of the Tra Cu river, Tra Cu district.
+On May 23, the People's Committee of Tra Vinh province decided to declare an emergency situation regarding the collapse and subsidence of the embankment protecting a vulnerable section of the coast in Duyen Hai town and an emergency situation regarding the landslide at the mouth of the Tra Cu river, Tra Cu district.

 011.jpg